itplr-kosit/xrechnung-schematron/docs/peppol-rules.md

 In many instances, this transformation gets triggered through the `test` target.

+### Transform xr rules to peppol nrs

+## structure of the transformation

-## Executing the transformation peppol to xr
+## Executing the build target

-The `transform-xr-rules-to-peppol-nrs` target within the Ant build script facilitates the transformation from PEPPOL to XR.
+The `transform-xr-rules-to-peppol-nrs` target within the Ant build script is for the transformation from PEPPOL to XR.
 To run this transformation, directly invoke the target using the command:

 ```bash
 ant transform-xr-rules-to-peppol-nrs
 ```

 However, it is typically initiated by the `test` target, which is also invoked by other targets.